brandonscholet/HashKitty/README.md

 To use an alternate rule file use `-r <path to rules file>`

-I recommend using [rockyou2021.txt](https://github.com/ohmybahgosh/RockYou2021.txt) + rules for cheap hashes.
+I recommend using [rockyou2021.txt](https://github.com/ohmybahgosh/RockYou2021.txt) + rules for computationally cheap hash types, or if time is no issue.

 ## Modes